 - 1. The provision of or payment for wireless devices is limited to those situations in which the employee's use of the wireless device is in the best interest of the State.
 Those situations include, but are not necessarily limited to: - 1.1.
 The employee's job requires considerable time outside the office (travel, meetings, etc.). - 1.2.
 The use of the wireless device facilitates the effective and efficient conduct of State business. - 1.3.
-In circumstances that so warrant, the availability of a wireless device reduces risks to State employees or their charges. - 2.
-An agency may provide an employee a State-owned wireless device or a standard reimbursement for the use of personally owned wireless device in connection with State business.
-In determining, of the two available options, whether a standard reimbursement or the provision of a State-issued wireless device is appropriate, agencies should take the following considerations into account:
+In circumstances that so warrant, the availability of a wireless device reduces risks to State employees or their charges.

-Topic 55 Payroll and Personnel Issued 03/25/19
+Topic 55 Payroll and Personnel Issued 11/04/19

 Section 60 Wireless Devices Page 2 of 8

 Used to Conduct State Business

-- 2.1.
-The needs of the agency. - 2.2.
-The nature of the employee's duties. - 2.3.
-The number of wireless devices with which the agency needs to deal to operate efficiently. - 2.4.
-The cost associated with paying vendor invoices on a monthly basis. - 2.5.
-The administrative resources available to the agency. - 2.6.
-The relative costs, both short- and long-term, of various wireless plans and wireless devices. - 3.
+- 2. An agency may provide an employee a State-owned wireless device or a standard reimbursement for the use of personally owned wireless device in connection with State business.
+In determining, of the two available options, whether a standard reimbursement or the provision of a State-issued wireless device is appropriate, agencies should take the following considerations into account: - 2.1.
+The needs of the agency, when it comes to employees using wireless communication devices to conduct State business. - 2.2.
+The nature of the employee's duties and whether those duties require an employee to have a State-owned or State-subsidized wireless communication device to conduct State business. - 2.3.
+The number of wireless devices needed by the agency to operate efficiently. - 2.4.
+The relative costs, both short- and long-term, of various wireless plans and wireless devices. - 2.5.
+Whether paying for a State-owned wireless device and plan or paying a reimbursement for an employee-owned wireless device and plan, though convenient, is necessary to meet the necessary business needs of the State. - 3.
 An agency has two (2) options in providing or paying for a wireless device to be used by an employee in the conduct of State business: - 3.1.
 The agency may provide a standard reimbursement to an employee for the use of an employee-owned wireless device. - 3.1.1.
-The monthly standard reimbursement amounts are: - 3.1.1.1.
-Twenty-five dollars (\$25) for voice or voice and text service. - 3.1.1.2.
-Twenty-five dollars (\$25) for data service. - 3.1.1.3.
-Fifty dollars (\$50) for combined voice, text and data service. - 3.1.2.
+The monthly standard reimbursement amount is up to, but not to exceed, forty dollars (\$40) for combined voice, text and data service. - 3.1.2.
 An employee's standard reimbursement is not to exceed the cost of his wireless plan. - 3.1.2.1.
 The cost of an employee's wireless plan should be verified by review of the employee's bills for wireless device service at the time the standard reimbursement is established and regularly, but no less frequently than once a year, thereafter. - 3.1.2.2.
-When it appears that the standard reimbursement has regularly materially exceeded or will regularly materially exceed the cost of an employee's wireless plan, the amount of the standard reimbursement should be reduced. - 3.1.3.
-The standard reimbursement amounts are fixed, irrespective of the type of wireless equipment the employee owns or the type of wireless plan to which the employee subscribes.
+If an employee participates in a "family" for "friends" plan, the proportional cost of the employee's plan is to be calculated by dividing the cost of the entire plan by the number of the participants in the plan. - 3.1.2.3.
+When it appears that the standard reimbursement has regularly materially exceeded or will regularly materially exceed the cost of an employee's wireless plan, the amount of the standard reimbursement should, unless otherwise herein provided, be prospectively reduced.

-Topic 55 Payroll and Personnel Issued 03/25/19
+Topic 55 Payroll and Personnel Issued 11/04/19

 Section 60 Wireless Devices Page 3 of 8

 Used to Conduct State Business